imagej/imagej.github.io/pages/Delaunay_Voronoi.md

 A picture says more than thousand words:

-![The points are little yellow squares, the Delaunay Triangulation is drawn red, and the Voronoi Diagram is black](Delaunay-voronoi.png "The points are little yellow squares, the Delaunay Triangulation is drawn red, and the Voronoi Diagram is black")
+![The points are little yellow squares, the Delaunay Triangulation is drawn red, and the Voronoi Diagram is black](/images/pages/Delaunay-voronoi.png "The points are little yellow squares, the Delaunay Triangulation is drawn red, and the Voronoi Diagram is black")"

 ## Usage